Why am I hoarse and how do I fix it?

 Serious diseases that can cause hoarseness

-While many cases of hoarseness are minor, it can be caused by serious diseases such as:
+While many cases of hoarseness are minor, they can be caused by serious diseases such as:

 - Head and neck cancer